The purpose of incident/accident reporting and investigations is to prevent a recurrence of the hazardous condition causing the event.

 - For all hazards, ensure that corrective action or control has been taken.

 - Be persistent and regularly follow-up on items that require corrective action.
-Consult the local Safety Program Administrator when necessary.
+Consult the Safety Coordinator when necessary.

 - Periodically review corrective actions or control methods.